Drag Shows, Patios, Cocktails: Denver’s Must-Hit LGBTQ+ Bars

 Triangle knows what a good time looks like.
 A chic interior with plush leather booths and sexy lighting plus a massive outdoor patio means tons of space to dance, drink, and have fun.
 The bar is located within the historic Triangle Lounge building and has a menu comprising craft cocktails, farm-to-table bar bites, and even Starbucks coffee for night owls looking for a caffeine kick, and Fridays are for tacos and tequilas.
 Plus, Triangle is especially dedicated to the environment, serving as the most eco-friendly LGBTQIA+ bar in Denver by sourcing locally and using sustainable and compostable products when available.
 Triangle alone practices composting and sustainability enough to keep a full truck load of waste out of landfills every month.

-Alright, alright, alright, grab your ten-gallon hat and your spurs and mosey on over to the bar that’s got the market of gay-meets-Wild West completely covered.
-Charlie’s is a Denver institution at this point, operating for the last 40 years and remaining one of the default LGBTQIA+ bars for a weekend (or weeknight) on the town.
-In addition to its Mediterranean-centric food, which includes gyros, falafel, and baklava, the bar/eatery recently announced that tacos, burritos, bowls, quesadillas, and more are now available on the menu.
+Grab your 10-gallon hat and your spurs and mosey on over to Charlie’s, which is basically a Denver institution at this point.
+Operating for the last 40 years and remaining one of the default LGBTQIA+ bars for a weekend (or weeknight) on the town, you can snack on Mediterranean-centric food like gyros, falafel, and baklava as well as tacos, burritos, bowls, quesadillas, and more while keeping an eye on the snacks out on the dance floor.
 There’s also a wide selection of libations, from generous beer and spirits lists to thoughtfully crafted Cowboy Cocktails.

 North Capitol Hill